Skip to content

 • Type:

-definition of a type whose name will appear in the Types folder or its sub-folders in the model tree
+definition of a type whose name will appear in the Types folder or its sub-folders of the model tree.

 • Model component:

-definition of a model component whose name will appear in the Model folder in the model tree
+definition of a model component whose name will appear in the Model folder or its group sub-folders of the model tree.

 • Environment component: